informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

-# ADR 002: Lite Client
+# ADR 002: Light Client

 ## Context

-Here we describe the architecture for a Tendermint lite node in Rust, including a core lite client library.
-While the lite client library provides the essential verification logic according to the [english](https://github.com/tendermint/tendermint/blob/master/docs/spec/consensus/light-client.md) and [TLA+](https://github.com/interchainio/verification/blob/develop/spec/light-client/Lightclient.tla) specs (NOTE: both are still under development), the lite node uses the lite client library to sync its local state to the latest state of the blockchain using a list of full nodes.
-In addition to lite nodes running on client machines making rpc queries to full nodes, the core lite client library should also be usable by IBC handlers on blockchains receiving data from relayers.
-While this document only covers the case of the lite node, it's important to have clear separation of concerns so that the library can be reused in the IBC context.
+Here we describe the architecture for a Tendermint light node in Rust, including a core light client library.
+While the light client library provides the essential verification logic according to the [english](https://github.com/tendermint/tendermint/blob/master/docs/spec/consensus/light-client.md) and [TLA+](https://github.com/interchainio/verification/blob/develop/spec/light-client/Lightclient.tla) specs (NOTE: both are still under development), the light node uses the light client library to sync its local state to the latest state of the blockchain using a list of full nodes.
+In addition to light nodes running on client machines making rpc queries to full nodes, the core light client library should also be usable by IBC handlers on blockchains receiving data from relayers.
+While this document only covers the case of the light node, it's important to have clear separation of concerns so that the library can be reused in the IBC context.

-Most of the necessary data types for the lite client already exist (pubkey/signature, blockid, vote), with support for serialization/deserialization.
-The crux of the lite client is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
-The particular data structures used by Tendermint have considerably more features/functionality, much of which is not needed for the lite client protocol - hence it can be abstracted away from the core verification logic.
+Most of the necessary data types for the light client already exist (pubkey/signature, blockid, vote), with support for serialization/deserialization.
+The crux of the light client is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
+The particular data structures used by Tendermint have considerably more features/functionality, much of which is not needed for the light client protocol - hence it can be abstracted away from the core verification logic.

-In addition to the core verification logic, the lite node needs a way to receive data from full nodes, to detect conflicting information, and to report on conflicts.
+In addition to the core verification logic, the light node needs a way to receive data from full nodes, to detect conflicting information, and to report on conflicts.
 While there are many ways for a full node to provide bad information, what we're really looking for is misbehaviour by the validators, which is reflected in conflicting commits (ie. commits for different blocks at the same height).

-In what follows we outline the following components of the lite client software:
+In what follows we outline the following components of the light client software:

-- core lite client verification library and traits
+- core light client verification library and traits
-- how Tendermint data-structures implement the core lite client traits
+- how Tendermint data-structures implement the core light client traits
-- how a lite node requests information from full nodes and detects conflicts
+- how a light node requests information from full nodes and detects conflicts

 Note that the architecture of IBC is out of scope, suffice it to say that the core libraries (ie. the verification library and the implementation of core